The south coast of Barbados offers an abundance of nightlife, clubs, and bars.

-Starting off at the Careenage area in Bridgetown, you will find the Waterfront Café, which offers cool jazz, food and a well stocked bar.
+Starting at the Careenage area in Bridgetown, you will find the Waterfront Café, which offers cool jazz, food, and a well-stocked bar.

 Just a short walk along the Careenage will bring you to The Boatyard, traditionally one of the best nightclubs in Barbados.

-Tuesday night is a drinks free party, so you pay a fixed entrance fee of $35BDS and all house drinks are free, there is a great DJ and a live band so you are guaranteed a good night out.
+Tuesday night is a drinks free party, so you pay a fixed entrance fee of $35BDS, and all house drinks are free, there are a great DJ and a live band, so you are guaranteed a good night out.

-The Boatyard is also a great party spot during the day, again you pay an entrance fee and this entitles you to use all their facilities, which includes sun loungers, umbrella’s, peddleo’s, and lots of water activities.
-This is an ideal destination if there are children, teenagers or the adventurous types in your group.
+The Boatyard is also a great party spot during the day, again you pay an entrance fee, and this entitles you to use all their facilities, which includes sun loungers, umbrella’s, paddles, and lots of water activities.
+This is an ideal destination if there are children, teenagers, or the adventurous types in your group.

 Heading east along the south coast will bring you to Harbour Lights, another great nightclub located right on the beach.

 Drinks free parties are held here on Wednesday and Friday nights.
-Again this is a fixed fee entry and then all house drinks are free, the music is varied playing old, new, local and international chart sounds.
+Again this is a fixed fee entry, and then all house drinks are open; the music is varied playing old, new, local, and international chart sounds.

-If you keep heading along the south coast main road you will come to Bubba’s sports bar, which does two for one happy hours on Fridays until 8pm, a great start for your big night out.
+If you keep heading along the south coast main road, you will come to Bubba’s sports bar, which does two for one happy hour on Fridays until 8 pm, a great start for your big night out.

-Next stop is Mojo’s, a themed music bar where the staff are lively and dancing on the bar is encouraged, they also have a very extensive music collection with 1000’s of tracks for you to choose from.
-If you fancy hearing a particular song just ask the bar staff and they will search their database for you.
+Next stop is Mojo’s, a themed music bar where the staff are lively and dancing on the bar is encouraged; they also have a very extensive music collection with 1000’s of tracks for you to choose from.
+If you fancy hearing a particular song, ask the bar staff, and they will search their database for you.

-On the south coast the biggest area for nightlife is St. Lawrence Gap, where you will find Monkey Nutts Night Club.
+On the south coast, the most prominent area for nightlife is St. Lawrence Gap, where you will find Monkey Nutts Night Club.
 This premier nightclub is open on Thursday and Saturday nights and offers exceptional service and a one of a kind experience.

 This stretch has so many attractions that we have written an article about this area alone; please see the link below to St. Lawrence Gap.

-This is a no frills experience of true Barbadian life and a wonderful evening out.
-There is music and dancing until the early morning, Friday and Saturday nights are the busiest with both tourists and locals.
+This is a no-frills experience of real Barbadian life and a wonderful evening out.
+There are music and dancing until the early morning, Friday, and Saturday nights are the busiest with both tourists and locals.